tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-(_Perfect Breath)_:Once per day when you are healing using a recovery, you can spend 1 point of ki to heal using a second recovery as well.
+(_Perfect Breath):_Once per day when you are healing using a recovery, you can spend 1 point of ki to heal using a second recovery as well.
 The second recovery is a free.

 ## Epic Tier Talents